 Working on the computer for hours can be a pain, especially if the workstation is not ergonomically designed—that is, the heights of the tables, chairs, and other equipment used are not considerate of the employees’ size and position while working.

-If these workstation implements are too high for a petite employee, a lot of stress can be placed on her neck from holding a raised head position for a long time; there’s also tension placed on her legs because her feet are not planted firmly on the floor.
-If the person is too tall for his workstation, he’ll slouch the whole time, which is undoubtedly very tiring.
-A lot of tension knots can build up around the neck and lower back and cause pain to radiate throughout the body.
+If these workstation implements are too high for a petite employee, it can place a lot of stress on her neck from holding a raised head position for a long time.
+There’s also tension in her legs because her feet are not planted firmly on the floor.
+If a person is too tall for their workstation, they’ll slouch the whole time, which is undoubtedly very tiring.
+A lot of tension knots can build up around the neck and lower back, and cause pain to radiate throughout the body.

 Many top-notch companies are changing their employees’ workstations, but sadly, this is not enough.
 First, not all companies can afford ergonomic chairs, tables, and office designs.
 Second, most people naturally adjust to the uncomfortable spectrum of movements imposed by their jobs, so “physical maintenance” and well-being remain the personal responsibility of employees.